2012 Mazda Mazda5 Review

 The 2012 Mazda5 is small for a minivan, but delivers big performance.

 Parenthood can seem like a Dora The Explorer-led march into lost identity.
 Skinny jeans morph into mom jeans, whining replaces wining and dining and pulse-pounding automotive performance gets passed over for practicality.
 However, it doesn’t have to be that way.
-In fact, test drivers think the 2012 Mazda5 has the practicality parents need and the fun-to-drive personality most minivans lack.
+In fact, reviewers think the 2012 Mazda5 has the practicality parents need and the fun-to-drive personality most minivans lack.
 While the Mazda5 may not free you from the grips of SpongeBob, it will make tackling the twists in the parenting road a lot more fun.

 The 2012 Mazda5 isn’t without compromises.
 It’s fun to drive, less expensive and gets better fuel economy than most other minivans, but doesn’t offer as much space.
 The 5 doesn’t offer interior bells and whistles like a navigation system.
 However, reviewers say the 5 may be just what minimalist families are looking for.
 Edmunds says the Mazda5 “has everything you need and enough passenger and cargo space for most young families.
 Essentially a design hybrid between a minivan and a wagon, the Mazda 5 is a great alternative choice and definitely worth a look in these lean economic times."